intel/pmem-csi/docs/install.md

 pmem-csi-node-fbmpg     2/2     Running   0          3m15s
 ```

-Once after the driver deployed using one of the methods mentioned above
+After the driver is deployed using one of the methods mentioned above,
-verify that the node labels have been configured correctly
+verify that the node labels have been updated correctly:

 ``` console
 $ kubectl get nodes --show-labels